ClydeFrog04/ClydeFrog04/README.md

 - I began my coding adventure in high school when I discovered ti-basic.
 The programming language on TI graphing calculators!
 - In my non coding time I enjoy playing hockey, drumming, hiking, or relaxing with my cat at home.

-# Some of my favorite languages to work with:
+# Some of my favorite technologies to work with:
+- TypeScript/JavaScript
 - Java
-- TypeScript
-- c
-- qml
+- c#
 - Kotlin
+- React
+- SCSS/CSS
+- GraphQL

 I'd love to hear from you!
 Feel free to send me an email at egan.randal@gmail.com